 With the advent of novel therapies, patients with multiple myeloma are living longer.
 Even though the disease is incurable, the depth of response, overall survival, and progression-free survival have improved dramatically with the combination of autologous stem cell transplant and drug regimens with novel agents.

 According to the National Cancer Institute, survivorship includes physical, psycho-social, and economic issues of cancer from diagnosis until the end of life.
-With the improvement in treatment modalities for multiple myeloma in particular, the intent of therapy has shifted from a goal of palliation to a goal of finding a cure.
+With the improvement in treatment modalities for multiple myeloma in particular, the intent of therapy has shifted from a goal of palliation (reducing the severity of the disease) to a goal of finding a cure.

 Despite the approach of treatment, patients must have continued access to healthcare, treatment of related toxicities, maintenance of disease-specific comorbidities, and assessment of their overall quality of life.